colinmichael89/Pro-README-Generator/README.md

 npm i
 ~~~
 ## Usage
-Anyone can use this app
+Anyone can use this repository
 ## License
-This repository is licensed under the MIT license.
+This repository is licensed under the Unlicense license.
 ## Contributing
-no contributions
+This repository is not accepting contributions
 ## Tests
 To run tests, run the following:
 ~~~